OsamaAssaf/Loading-Plus/README.md

 # Loading Plus

-Loading Plus is a Flutter package that simplifies the process of adding loading dialogs and loading widgets to your Flutter applications.
+Loading Plus is a Flutter package that simplifies the process of adding loading overlays and loading widgets to your Flutter applications.
 Loading indicators are essential UI components that enhance user experience by indicating ongoing processes or data retrieval.

 ## Features

 - **Easy Integration**: Loading Plus offers a straightforward integration process.
 With just a few lines of code, developers can quickly add loading indicators to their apps without the need for extensive manual setup.

-- **Customizable Loading Dialogs**: The package provides pre-designed loading dialogs that can be easily customized to match the app's theme and branding.
-Developers can adjust the appearance, color, size, and animation of the loading dialogs to create a seamless user experience.
+- **Customizable Loading**: The package provides pre-designed loading overlays that can be easily customized to match the app's theme and branding.
+Developers can adjust the appearance, color, size, and animation of the loading overlays to create a seamless user experience.

-- **Multiple Loading Widgets**: Loading Plus offers a variety of loading widgets, each with its unique animation style.
-This variety allows developers to choose the loading indicator that best fits their application's context, enhancing visual appeal and usability.

 - **Flexibility and Control**: The package offers developers the flexibility to control when and where loading indicators appear.
-They can easily trigger loading dialogs during data fetches, API calls, or any other asynchronous processes, ensuring users stay informed about ongoing actions.
+They can easily trigger loading overlays during data fetches, API calls, or any other asynchronous processes, ensuring users stay informed about ongoing actions.

 - **Smooth Animations**: Loading Plus ensures that loading animations are smooth and responsive, providing users with a visually pleasing experience while they wait for content or processes to load.

+- **Prevent Back Button**: Prevent back button presses while the loading overlay is shown.

 - **Documentation and Examples**: To assist developers in using the package effectively, comprehensive documentation and examples are provided.
 This helps reduce the learning curve and enables developers to implement the loading indicators with ease.